Last Updated: July 1, 2024

 Career

-Redford started out his acting career in New York City, working in various theater and television roles.
-He made his Broadway debut as a member of the cast in a 1959 production of "Tall Story", followed by small parts in productions of "The Highest Tree" (1959) and "Sunday in New York" (1961).
+Redford started his acting career in New York City, working in various theater and television roles.
+He made his Broadway debut as a member of the cast in a 1959 production of "Tall Story," followed by small parts in productions of "The Highest Tree" (1959) and "Sunday in New York" (1961).
 His most successful Broadway appearance was as the husband of Elizabeth Ashley in the original cast of "Barefoot in the Park" (1963) by Neil Simon.

-Starting in 1960, Redford also simultaneously began appearing as a guest star in television shows like "Maverick" (1960), "Perry Mason" (1960), "Naked City" (1961), "Whispering Smith" (1961), "Alfred Hitchcock Presents" (1961), "The Twilight Zone" (1962), and "The Untouchables" (1963), among many others.
-For his performance in "The Voice of Charlie Pont" (1962), Redford received an Emmy nomination for Best Supporting Actor.
-After 1963, when he appeared on the ABC medical drama "Breaking Point", Redford did not appear on television until 2019.
-While he did not actually appear on the show, his likeness and archival audio of his voice was used on the HBO drama "Watchmen", as a fictionalized version of himself in an alternate universe.
+Starting in 1960, Redford also began appearing as a guest star in television shows like "Maverick" (1960), "Perry Mason" (1960), "Naked City" (1961), "Whispering Smith" (1961), "Alfred Hitchcock Presents" (1961), "The Twilight Zone" (1962), and "The Untouchables" (1963).
+For his performance in "The Voice of Charlie Pont" (1962), Robert received an Emmy nomination for Best Supporting Actor.

-Arguably his best known film from this period is "Butch Cassidy and the Sundance Kid".
+Arguably his best-known film from this period is "Butch Cassidy and the Sundance Kid."
 The movie, which was released in 1969 and co-starred Paul Newman, was a huge success and helped to permanently cement Redford's status as a box office draw and highly bankable Hollywood star.
-For his role in "Butch Cassidy", he won a British Academy of Film and Television Award (BAFTA).
+For his role in "Butch Cassidy," he won a British Academy of Film and Television Award (BAFTA).

 (Photo by Theo Wargo/Getty Images)